 The materials covered here under this specification shall be supplied complete in all respects, including all components, fittings and accessories which are necessary or are usual for their efficient performance and satisfactory maintenance under the various operating and atmospheric conditions.
 The Supplier of HTLS conductor shall be responsible for ensuring compatibility with associated fittings and accessories and satisfactory performance of complete conductor system (along with associated fittings and accessories) for continuous operation at the designed maximum continuous operating temperature of the offered HTLS conductor.
 Such parts shall be deemed to be within the scope of the Contract, whether specifically included or not in the Specification or in the Contract Schedules.
 The Supplier shall not be eligible for any extra charges for such fittings, etc.

-Technical Requirements of High Temperature Low Sag (HTLS) Conductor*
+Technical Requirements of High Temperature Low Sag (HTLS) Conductor

 The offered HTLS conductor shall meets the following technical requirement

+For 220kV transmission lines mentioned at Sr. No 1.1 (i) & (ii) above.